Mayfair Village is Ability Housing’s first multifamily development. This was an extremely

 Village on Hyde Park is a new construction project.
 The three-story garden apartment building provides affordable housing to low-income individuals and families with a beautiful outdoor recreation area and access to on-site supportive services.

-Wayne Densch Center previously operated as a transitional housing program and is currently being converted into apartments.
+Wayne Densch previously operated as a transitional housing program and is currently being converted into apartments.
 The multi-family site will provide high quality, service-enriched affordable and supportive housing; with a focus on serving formerly homeless individuals and families.

 Dozier Apartments is a two-story apartment building providing affordable housing to low-income individuals and families located in Springfield and just minutes from downtown.